nichejambinn/nichejambinn.github.io/_posts/2021-04-08-geralts-decoder-ring-part-1.md

 What could possibly go wrong?

+{% capture notice-2 %}
+#### *Geralt's Decoder Ring*

+* 100pts max difficulty programming challenge from the 2021 ISSessions CTF hosted and run by the ISSessions infosec club at Sheridan.
+Nobody, myself included, was able to solve this challenge during the CTF but a couple weeks later I came back to it and figured the problem out so I'm sharing my process
-In case you want to try and solve the challenge for yourself first, you can find the original challenge files as well as my solutions on [GitHub](https://github.com/nichejambinn/geralts-other-decoder-ring).
+* if you want to try and solve the challenge for yourself, you can find the original challenge files as well as my solutions on [GitHub](https://github.com/nichejambinn/geralts-other-decoder-ring)
+{% endcapture %}

+<div class="notice">{{ notice-2 | markdownify }}</div>
 <!--more-->

 Let's see what this thing does.
 Typing in "gimme the flag!" (because why not?) and clicking *Encode* we get something that looks a little bit like